LarsBehrenberg/IA-prototype/content/posts/jean-baptiste-camille-corot-biography.md

       As well as his landscape paintings, it should be noted that Corot also invented his own genre which he called ‘Souvenirs’.
 These works generally depicted figures in a generic landscape such as a lake or clearing in the woods.
 In doing so, Corot pulled threads of inspiration from his own imagination, whilst continuing to use his characteristic sensitivity and tonality to make the works convincing.
 Many of these paintings have a sense of mystery and solace to them and they were very popular, exhibited numerous times.
     sideGalleryImages:
-      - /assets/camille-corot-the-roman-campagna-la-cervara.jpg
+      - imageUrl: /assets/camille-corot-the-roman-campagna-la-cervara.jpg
-      - /assets/camille-corot-bridge-at-narni.jpg
+      - imageUrl: /assets/camille-corot-bridge-at-narni.jpg
-      - /assets/camille-corot-ville-davray.jpg
+      - imageUrl: /assets/camille-corot-ville-davray.jpg
   - textTitle: Corot and the Impressionists
     text: >-
       ### As Corot’s fame grew, he was awarded with an increasing number of